jinalsalvi/NYC-Taxi-Demand-Prediction/README.md

 - Exponential Moving Averages

 Along with that, we will use below regression model by selecting best hyper-parameter with the help of different technique depending on hype parameter to predict the taxi demand.
-- Linear Regression
+- Linear Regression with GridSearch
-- Random Forest Regressor
+- Random Forest Regressor with Random search
-- XgBoost Regressor
+- XgBoost Regressor with Random search

 __Objective: By comparing the different model we will select the best model to predict the Yellow Taxi demand which helps the taxi drivers.__